✶ Memories ✶

 6 friends and me, assorted bakes goods, me and Jono

 We got settled in and chose the rooms, which were mostly 4 beds, and I as someone who normally goes to bed at 21:30/22 I may have made a mistake as leaving the light on until 4:30 was not ideal but I'm glad people had a good time.
 A walk to the church occured before getting on with tea!
-We had Costco pizza followed by numerous baked goods made by those in the bake off.
+We had Costco pizza (my "cooking" was too stressful) followed by numerous baked goods made by those in the bake off.
 I could make a whole post on them, it was all so(!) good and so different.
 Had leftovers the next morning for breakfast.

 The first full day we went for a hike.
 Those up early enough had breakfast and second breakfast (an almost full english) before leaving at 13~ and doing a 10.5km walk!
 Henry took many "money shots" of us all and it was nice to take our time on our first full group activity.